How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 H1: [Primary Keyword]H2: What is [Primary Keyword]?
 (Definition snippet)H2: How to [Action Related to Topic] (Process snippet)H3: Step 1: [Specific Step]H3: Step 2: [Specific Step]H2: [Number] Best [Variations] (List snippet)H2: [Primary Keyword] vs [Alternative] (Table/comparison snippet)H2: Frequently Asked Questions (FAQ snippet)

 Notice how each H2 targets a different snippet type.
-This is intentional.
+This is intentional — you're not just organizing content, you're mapping headings directly to Google query patterns.

 Layer 3: Answer-First Content Blocks